ashleyzhou972/bioMRF/README.md

 ### Step 2 Collapse interaction frequencies by gene pairs using four summary statistics (mean, median, max and min)
-default quantile to cutoff interaction frequency is 0.9.
+Default quantile to cutoff interaction frequency is 0.9.

 i.e. if mean (or median, max, min) interaction frequency of a gene pair is greater than the 90% quantile of all gene pairs in that chromosome